Edit

 To connect to the Kubernetes cluster from your local computer, you use kubectl, the Kubernetes command-line client.
 You can install it locally using the az aks install-cli command.
 If you use the Azure Cloud Shell, kubectl is already installed.

 The application routing add-on uses a Kubernetes custom resource definition (CRD) called NginxIngressController to configure NGINX ingress controllers.
-You can create more ingress controllers or modify existing configuration.
+You can create more ingress controllers or modify existing configurations.

-This table shows a reference to properties you can set to configure an NginxIngressController.
+The following table lists properties you can set to configure an NginxIngressController:

 Field Type Description Required Default